schmidtwmark/qnd/presentations/day3.md

 print("Age is greater than 16: " + str(greater))
 ```

-- What does this output if I enter 25?
+- What is the output if I enter 25?
 - 13?
 - 16?